 Acknowledging the significant benefits that would be generated by a new airport, the Australian Government announced in April 2014 that Badgerys Creek would be the site for an airport in Western Sydney.
-A new airport would be a major catalyst for investment and jobs growth in the Western Sydney region, and would also bring benefits to the Australian economy more broadly.2
+A new airport would be a major catalyst for investment and jobs growth in the Western Sydney region, and would also bring benefits to the Australian economy more broadly.

 - By 2030, Western Sydney is expected to be home to around three million people.
 A Western Sydney airport would vastly improve access to aviation services for this growing population. - Demand for passenger journeys in the Sydney region will more than double, from 40 to 87 million, over the next 20 years. - An airport in Western Sydney would generate an estimated \$24.6 billion in direct expenditure by 2060, and contribute a \$23.9 billion increase in Gross Domestic Product (GDP) to the national economy. - An airport in Western Sydney would be a catalyst for investment and job creation in the region.
 Airports are unique jobs drivers, employing more people when operational than during construction.
-They offer a diverse range of employment opportunities in aviation, supporting services and non-aviation industries. - Setting the strategic vision for a sustainable and economically viable airport will deliver maximum benefits for Western Sydney, NSW and Australia.
+They offer a diverse range of employment opportunities in aviation, supporting services and non-aviation industries.